Inputs, outputs, and controls

 Tabular results returned to the user will have a default sorting order defined by the application.
 This can be overridden by using the controls described below.

 Each table header has a set of controls for sorting (up and down arrows) and filtering (filter icon).
-To sort a table by a specific column, click on either the arrows.
+To sort a table by a specific column, click on either of the arrows.
 The up arrow will sort in an ascending order while the down arrow will sort in descending order.
 For instance, to sort on netmhcpan_el_score in descending order, the down arrow in the header would be clicked resulting in:

 It is also possible to multi-sort, i.e. apply a sorting strategy based on the values in multiple columns.
 To achieve this, click first on the arrow in the column header to be used for the primary sort.
 Next, hold down the Shift button on your keyboard while you click on the arrows in the additional column headers that you would like to use for sorting.
 As you do this, you will notice numbers appearing in the column headers that indicate the order of the column header in the sorting strategy.
 For instance, if you were to sort first by netmhcpan_el_score, next by smmpmbec_percentile, and finally by immunogenicity_score, the table header would look similar to: